University campus near Monroe, Louisiana

 1 NSA Center of Academic Excellence designated school

-Louisiana Tech University hold NSA/DHS CAE designation — the federal gold standard for cybersecurity education.
+Louisiana Tech University hold NSA/DHS CAE designation, the federal benchmark for cybersecurity education.
 CAE students may qualify for CyberCorps: Scholarship for Service (full tuition + stipend).

 NSA CAE Community